IdreesInc/Waypoint/README.md

 ## How To Use

 - First, install the plugin.
-Waypoint is currently being reviewed for inclusion in the Community Plugins list.
-Once it is accepted, you'll be able to install it directly within Obsidian.
+You can find it directly in Obsidian via Community Plugins.
 - Generate a waypoint by editing a folder note (a note with the same name as its parent folder) and typing in the waypoint trigger text.
 By default, this is `%% Waypoint %%`.
 Make sure to include the double-percents on both sides!
 	- This trigger flag can be changed in settings, but it will always require the double-percents in notes as that is how Obsidian knows it's a comment and not real text.
 - And that's it!
 Waypoints will be automatically updated whenever the files or folders within that folder are changed.
 Be sure not to remove the `%% Begin Waypoint %%` or `%% End Waypoint %%` flags as this is what the plugin uses to locate the table of contents.
 Any changes made to the text between these flags will get removed once the waypoint is updated.